postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 [![WS-mainScreen-teamMenu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)

-You can share a collection from one workspace to another.
+You can share a collection from one Workspace to another.
 If you have the appropriate permissions for the collection, you can edit and update the collection in any Workspace where it exists.

 As a Postman Pro or Enterprise user, you can create shared Workspaces for ongoing development or short-term collaborations.
 You can add and remove Workspace members from among all of the organization’s paid users.
 Each Workspace contains a shareable team request history that enables developers to debug requests and API usage collaboratively.